UWrc/tillicum-slurm/03-bash-scripts.md

 done
 ```

+**Explanation:**
-`loop_script.sh` will take two arguments - a starting point and an ending point - and prints a message once it completes the loop.
+- `start=$1` and `end=$2`: Accept two command-line arguments - a starting point and an ending point.
+- `if` condition: Checks whether both arguments are provided; if not, prints usage instructions and exits.
+- `for` loop: Iterates from the start to the end value.
+- `echo`: Prints a message once the loop completes.

 To run it interactively, use `./` with the desired starting and ending values:

 ```bash
 ./loop_script.sh 0 1000000